HimaniBhatia/named_entity_recognition/README.md

 ## Problem Statement
 Searching relevant millions of news articles based on keywords is time consuming.
-Aim is to cut down the time cost by indexing the news articles by tagging the important keywords of each news article.
+To make Search more affective, main focus is to cut down the time cost by indexing the news articles by tagging the important keywords of each news article.

 ## Pre-requisites:
 - Python3 installed